 You can find emergency information from Swedish authorities regarding the Corona virus including measures taken by the Swedish Government here.

 The Public Health Agency of Sweden has a national responsibility for public health issues and works to ensure good public health.
-You find Q&A about COVID-19 in Sweden at the Agency’s homepage.
+You will find Q&A about Covid-19 in Sweden at the Agency’s homepage.

 Official information on the travel restrictions can also be found here.
 For frequently asked questions visit www.polisen.se or call +46 77 114 14 00 and ask your call to be transferred to the communication unit.